andrewlybianto/algorithm_archives/README.md

 After DFS or BFS, if the user wants to reuse a graph, they can click Reset Graph.

 The user can also specify which colors they would like the nodes and edges to be in the About Window.

+Music: from Minecraft.
+Copyright (C) 2011 Daniel Rosenfeld - All Rights Reserved